 15. Why does

-this website only cover bottles manufactured back to about 1800?
+this website only cover bottles manufactured back to the late 18th century?

 The website does not address much in the way of 17th & 18th century bottles for several reasons.
-First is that there is very little in the way of glass bottles in the West - where virtually all the BLM administered lands are - that date prior to 1800.
+First is that there is very little in the way of glass bottles in the West - where virtually all the BLM administered lands are - that date prior to the early 1800s.
+Even then, there are extremely few bottles in the West dating prior to the California Gold Rush (1848).
 The second reason is that 17th & 18th century glass manufacturing processes were essentially identical to early 19th century glassmaking since little changed technologically in the glass making world from ancient times until the 1820s and after (Cable 1999).
 So in a sense the earlier eras are covered by this website from the perspective of glassmaking processes.
 And finally, a large majority of all glass from the pre-1800 era was made in Europe and imported; this website covers American production primarily.
-There was very little glass made in the U.S. prior to about 1800 for a variety of reasons (taxes/tariffs, transportation, colonialism, monetary system), and bottles which were made in the mid to late 18th century America would be largely indistinguishable from imported items (McKearin & Wilson 1978).
-Since the variety of bottles made prior to 1800 was limited and this type information would be of use to those east of the Mississippi, a section or separate page covering bottles from Colonial times may be added to this website in the future.
+There was very little glass made in the U.S. prior to about the late 1700s for a variety of reasons (e.g., taxes/tariffs, transportation, colonialism, monetary system) and the bottles which were made in the mid to late 18th century America (there were some) would be largely indistinguishable from imported items (McKearin & Wilson 1978).

-16. Why are so many of the bottles pictured on this site embossed when the majority produced were not?
+16. Why are so many of the bottles pictured on this website embossed when the majority produced were not?

-A large percentage of the bottles pictured on this site are indeed embossed, most likely out of proportion to the numbers produced during the era covered by this website - 1800 to the mid 20th century.
-It has been estimated that over 60% of all bottles made in the late 1800s were not embossed; even a higher percentage were not embossed prior to that time (Fike 1987:4).
+A large percentage of the bottles pictured on this site are indeed embossed, most likely out of proportion to the numbers produced during the era covered by this website - late 18th to the mid 20th centuries.
+It has been estimated that over 60% of all bottles made in the late 1800s were not embossed; an even higher percentage were not embossed prior to that time (Fike 1987:4).
 There are several reasons for the preponderance of embossed bottles used to illustrate this website.
-First and foremost, embossed bottles provide much more information in regards to bottle dating and typing, most of which is directly applicable to the larger number of bottles that are not product or producer embossed.
-The other reason is that the majority of the bottles pictured on this site are from the authors diverse collection making these bottles the easiest to photograph and describe in detail - and this collection emphasizes embossed bottles.
+First and foremost, embossed bottles provide much more information in regards to bottle dating and typing; information which is directly applicable to the larger number of bottles that are not product or producer embossed but of a similar design and age.
+The other reason is that the majority of the bottles pictured on this site are from the authors diverse collection - which is dominated by embossed bottles - making these bottles the easiest to photograph and describe in detail.

 are so many of the bottles pictured on this website from the West?